taskiq-python/taskiq/docs/guide/architecture-overview.md

 ## Kicker

-Kicker is an object that used to form a message for broker.
+Kicker is an object that is used to form a message for a broker.
 This class isn't extendable.
 To form a message kicker uses labels, task name and arguments.

 When you call the `task.kiq` on a task, it generates a Kicker instance and is a shortening for the `task.kicker().kiq(...)`.
 You can use kicker to change broker, add labels, or even change task_id.